NVlabs/puzzle/README.md

 - Define hardware constraints (memory, latency requirements)
 - Search for optimal architectures using Mixed-Integer Programming
 - Visualize and compare different deployment scenarios

-**Note**: The block library construction, Blockwise Local Distillation and global distillation stages are not included in this release.
-We are working to release a full end-to-end implementation in the future.

 ## Repo Structure